yochaigal/cairn/wip/2e/dungeon-seeds.md

 Special rooms areas are uncommon areas that feature a hidden or interactive element.
 This element can be a challenge, an obstacle, a puzzle, or all of the above.
 These rooms should offer difficult choices with long-term impacts.
 They might make dungeon exploration easier, but with a serious cost.

-##### Puzzles

-Puzzles should have:
-- Clear, actionable goals
-- Obvious challenges, but not obvious solutions
-- Multiple solutions, solvable with intelligence and critical thinking, not special abilities or unique tools
-- Built-in clues about their origin and their effects
-- Elements that reinforce the themes of the dungeon

 Roll 2d20 and combine the results.

 |         |             |             |